 Several student housing facility projects have been constructed by private external entities in order to enhance the residential life experience of students at various System campuses.
-The participating entities have financed and constructed housing complexes on System owned property adjacent to the university campus.
+The participating entities have financed and constructed housing complexes on System owned property adjacent to university campus.
 These facilities are operated under ground leases and management agreements with the System for extended time periods.
-Under the terms of the agreements, cash revenues from rental income, net of operating expenses, are shared with the University.
-If cash revenues do not attain certain contractually defined thresholds, the University may be liable to the external management entity for the deficiency.
-In prior fiscal years contingent liability payments were made by the University.
+Under the terms of the agreements, cash revenues from rental income, net of operating expenses, are shared with the System.
+If cash revenues do not attain certain contractually defined thresholds, the System may be liable to the external management entity for the deficiency.
+In prior fiscal years, contingent liability payments were made by University of Houston.
 During the 2010 and 2011 fiscal years net cash flows were sufficiently adequate so as not to generate a liability payment.
-University management believes that current financial and occupancy performance indicates that future years' net cash flows will be sufficient and that future contingent liabilities will not occur.
+System management believes that current financial and occupancy performance indicates that future years' net cash flows for each residential facility will be sufficient and that future contingent liabilities for the remaining properties will not occur.
 Repayment of project financing is serviced from revenues generated by the housing projects, and is the sole responsibility of the external entity.
-The related loans and bonds are not liabilities of the System or component universities, and are not contained in the financial statements of the University.
-American Campus Communities operates the Cullen Oaks residential facility at the University of Houston.
+The related loans and bonds are not liabilities of the University or component universities, and are not contained in the financial statements of the System.
+American Campus Communities operates the Cullen Oaks residential facilities at the University of Houston.
+Century Development operates the Cambridge Oaks facility at the University of Houston campus and the University Forest facility at the University of Houston-Clear Lake.